wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # get normalized Jaccard similarity score (this is the same as the raw score)
    jac.get_sim_score(ws_tok_set.tokenize(x), ws_tok_set.tokenize(y))

 So depending on what you want, you can call **get_raw_score** or **get_sim_score**.
-Note, however, that certain measures such as Affine Gap, Monge-Elkan, Needleman-Wunsch, Smith-Waterman and Soft TF/IDF do not have a **get_sim_score** method, because the raw scores of these measures cannot be normalized into similarity scores in [0,1] (see the Developer Manual for further explanation).
+Note, however, that certain measures such as affine gap, Monge-Elkan, Needleman-Wunsch, Smith-Waterman and Soft TF/IDF do not have a **get_sim_score** method, because there is no straightforward way to normalize the raw scores of these measures into similarity scores in [0,1] (see the Developer Manual for further explanation).